What is Methamphetamine?

 - Increased tolerance, requiring a high dose to achieve the same effect

-- Obsessive focus on obtaining and using the drug
+- Obsessive focus on obtaining and using methamphetamine

-- Physical health decline, including significant weight loss and dental problems (“meth mouth”)
+- Physical and mental health deterioration, including significant weight loss and dental damage

-- Behavioral changes, such as aggression, paranoia, and hallucinations
+- Psychotic symptoms, such as paranoia, hallucinations, and aggression

-- Withdrawal symptoms like fatigue, depression, and severe anxiety when not using the drug
+- Withdrawal symptoms, including severe depression, anxiety, and fatigue when not using the drug

 Long-Term Effects of Meth Addiction